 Whitening agents are any product or substances that help to bleach and remove stains from teeth.
-Normally, peroxide is usually the main ingredient in store bought teeth bleaching kits.
+Normally, peroxide is the main ingredient in store-bought teeth bleaching kits.
 However, there are lots of natural and alternative methods for achieving a whiter smile too.

 Since we value white and healthy teeth, here are 20 ways to naturally whiten your teeth at home.